 ACT Assessment

-Grayson College does not require the ACT for admission to the college.
-However, the GC Testing Center administers the ACT on all national test dates as a service to the community.
+While Grayson College does not require the ACT for admission, our Testing Center administers the exam on national test dates as a service to the community.

 There are two test options available:

-2. ACT Plus Writing – includes the multiple-choice tests plus an optional 40-minute Writing Test and has a higher fee
+ACT Plus Writing: Includes the multiple-choice tests plus an additional 40-minute Writing test, and has a higher fee.

 Helpful Hints